xebialabs/AWSWebinar/modules/xebialabs/devops-as-code/README.md

-# Provisisoning and deploying to AWS Fargate clusters using XL Platform
+# Provisioning and deploying to AWS Fargate clusters using XL Deploy and XL Release

 This workshop will teach you:

-* How to start up the XL DevOps Platform and Jenkins locally with docker.
+* How to start up the XL Deploy, XL Release, and Jenkins locally with docker.
 * How to install the XL CLI(alpha).
-* How to provision AWS EC2 Container Service (ECS) with Fargate using the XL Platform
+* How to provision AWS EC2 Container Service (ECS) with Fargate using the XL Deploy
-* How to deploy an application on AWS EC2 Container Service (ECS) with Fargate using XL Platform
+* How to deploy an application on AWS EC2 Container Service (ECS) with Fargate using XL Deploy

 ## Prerequisites